mdn/content/files/en-us/web/progressive_web_apps/how_to/define_app_icons/index.md

 ![The taskbar on Windows, showing the usual Windows icons, and then icons for Firefox and Word, which are native apps, but also icons for Spotify and PWAmp, which are PWAs](./windows-taskbar.png)

 When creating a PWA, you can define your own set of icons to be used when the app is installed on a device.
-This article explains how to define your own app icons.
+This article explains how to define your own app icons, which icon sizes to create, and how to make your icons support masking.

+> **Note:** The PWA app icon is not the same as the {{glossary("favicon")}} image, which is displayed in places like the browser's address bar.
+PWAs can have both a favicon and an app icon.
+To learn more about favicons, see [Adding custom icons to your site](/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML#adding_custom_icons_to_your_site).

 ## Design your icon